edgeroute/security-champion-framework/marketing/communication.md

 ## Benefit
 * Champions are in the loop on how they can participate more deeply in the community.

-# Maturity 2 - Blah
+# Maturity 2 - Direct Managers

 ## Activity
 * Blah